Acadian Ambulance: History

-Acadian was founded by Roland Dugas, Richard Zuschlag, and Richard Sturlese in response to funeral homes ceasing to provide ambulance services because of new, financially burdensome federal guidelines.
+Acadian was founded by Roland Dugas, Richard Zuschlag, and Rolland Buckner in response to funeral homes ceasing to provide ambulance services because of new, financially burdensome federal guidelines.
 They decided that it was time to create a private ambulance company and took their idea to the Lafayette Police Jury.

 Without the needed funds to get started, they decided to hire former Vietnam War medics to staff their new company, and raise funds through membership subscriptions.
 On July 21, 1971, the Police Jury authorized Acadian Ambulance Service, Inc. to be the emergency provider for Lafayette Parish.
 To this day, Acadian uses membership drives to aid funding of the company.

 When Acadian first started, they had just 2 ambulances and 8 medics.
 Roland Dugas was the first president.
 At 12:01 AM on September 1, 1971, when funeral homes ceased services, Acadian Ambulance Service went live with a membership of 8,400 households.

 Over the next year, Acadian grew to a fleet of 8 ambulances, and moved into about 26,000 households.
 In 1972, Acadian expanded service into St. Mary and Vermilion Parishes.
 They soon put in a model dispatch system, of which other companies would follow.

 In 1973, Acadian moved into Acadia, Jefferson Davis, St. Martin, and Terrebonne Parishes, along with the city of Eunice.
 Membership levels grew to 70,648.
 In 1974, Acadian built a new headquarters in Lafayette with a state of the art Emergency Medical Dispatch Center.
 The company now had 100 employees, including 75 EMTs as it moved into Evangeline and Iberia Parishes.
 By 1975, they had 33 ambulances, and 80,216 households covered.

 In 1976, Acadian expanded their EMT training, formalizing it and fully certifying employees through the National Registry of Emergency Medical Technicians and the state of Louisiana.
 In 1979, membership reached 100,000 households.
 That year brought the expansion into Assumption Parish, and an expansion to their telemetry system, including transmissions of EKGs to hospital rooms from almost anywhere in the service area.

 Over the past four decades, Acadian Ambulance continued to grow its service area by utilizing anti-competitive practices such as acquiring legal monopoly clauses or taking legal action to prevent competition in many of the parishes and counties that it serves.
 Acadian now encompasses the majority of parishes in Louisiana, 34 counties in Texas and two counties in Mississippi, and the Memphis and Nashville areas in Tennessee.
 The company also expanded into six distinct divisions, with patients, clients and customers around the globe.

 Acadian Companies

-After starting out in 1971 as a small ambulance company in Lafayette, Louisiana, Acadiana Ambulance has grown into a larger, multi-division company.
+After starting out in 1971 as a small ambulance company in Lafayette, Louisiana, Acadian Ambulance has grown into a larger, multi-division company.

 Today, Acadian has more than 4,000 employees across six divisions— ranging from Nationally Registered Emergency Medical Technicians and pilots to health, safety, and security professional and support staff.
 The Acadian fleet includes more than 400 ground ambulances, helicopters, and fixed-wing aircraft.